vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 training objective helps, we need a radius at which the network is genuinely vulnerable.
 At $\epsilon = 0.005$ there is one image to win back; at $\epsilon = 0.02$ there are sixteen.

+We will first consider traditional machine learning methods that were introduced to address the problem of adversarial robustness.

 ## Data augmentation